Observing Lent means giving up all animal food.AP

-After the culinary extravaganza of the previous week’s Maslenitsa festival, the Russian Orthodox Church on Feb.
-27 embarks on its longest and strictest period of abstinence.
-Lent will last until April 16, and about 2 percent of Russians, nearly 3 million people, intend to fully observe the strict dietary rules throughout its seven-week duration, reported Interfax, citing a Levada Center opinion poll.
+After the culinary extravaganza of the previous week’s Maslenitsa festival, the Russian Orthodox Church embarks on its longest and strictest period of abstinence.
+Lent will last seven weeks, and about 2 percent of Russians, nearly 3 million people, intend to fully observe the strict dietary rules, reported Interfax, citing a Levada Center opinion poll.

 Observing Lent means giving up all animal food – meat, eggs, fish, seafood and all dairy products.
 On the first and last day of Lent, complete fasting is recommended.
 On the second day, only bread and water are allowed.
 On the other days, believers are expected to refrain from alcohol, with the exception of a little wine on weekends, smoking, sex, swearing, and bad thoughts.